Samsung/CAS/bas/README.md

   libetrace.nfsdb() # To create the base object for cached database operation
   ```

-  Please keep in mind that the `PYTONPATH` variable should be pointing to the directory that contains the `libetrace.so` file (i.e the CAS root directory where the library is installed).
+  Please keep in mind that the `PYTHONPATH` variable should be pointing to the directory that contains the `libetrace.so` file (i.e the CAS root directory where the library is installed).

   Other parts of BAS suite are listed below.